cabforum/netsec/docs/NSR.md

 ###### 1.1.1.1

+Network segmentation SHOULD be designed and implemented in a manner that:

+1. minimizes attack surfaces;
+2. limits lateral movement within networks;
+3. restricts traffic flow between different network segments; and
+4. protects all CA Infrastructure components from unauthorized access.

+###### 1.1.1.2

-Network segmentation MUST be designed and implemented using Network Equipment, such as:
+Network segmentation MUST be designed and implemented using Network Boundary Controls, such as:

 * firewalls
 * network switches
 * physically separate networks
+* software-defined networking

 Network segmentation MAY leverage software, such as:

-* virtual LANs (VLANs) and VLAN access control lists
+* virtual local area networks (VLANs) and VLAN access control lists
-* software-defined networking
 * virtual private networks (VPNs)

-###### 1.1.1.2

-Network segmentation SHOULD be designed and implemented in a manner that:

-   1. minimizes attack surfaces;
-   2. limits lateral movement within networks;
-   3. restricts traffic flow between different network segments; and
-   4. protects all CA Infrastructure components from unauthorized access.

 #### 1.2 CA Infrastructure Security